mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter1.md

 <img src="images/chapter1/play-2.jpg" class="img-small" />

-You should also see the following on the Playground website:
+...and you should also see the following on the Playground website:

 <img src="images/chapter1/play-3.png" class="img-large" />

 Congratulations!
 You just used the Playground to write your first mobile app with Angular.
 Then, you ran the app on your phone.
-That was fast - and you didn't need to install anythign on your computer!
+That was fast - and you didn't need to install anything on your computer!

+OK, we know you didn't have to do much of anything to write this app, but we promose you'll learn more and build something more advanced during the workshop.

 <div class="exercise-end"></div>